Apple pie: Serving

 Apple pie is often served à la mode, that is, topped with ice cream.

 In another serving style, a piece of sharp cheddar cheese is placed on top of or alongside a slice of the finished pie.
 Apple pie with cheddar is popular in the American Midwest and New England, particularly in Vermont, where it is considered the state dish.
-In the north of England, Wensleydale cheese is often used.
+In the north of England, Cheddar or Wensleydale cheese is often used.